 Cysteine comes from high-protein foods, a loose group that can include things like eggs, cheese, and sunflower seeds.
 Cysteine can also be taken in supplement form.

 Meat, fish, and dairy have a high glycine content, making it one of the easier amino acids to get.
-You can also get it as a supplement, with the same properties as the natural amino acid.
+You can also get it as a supplement, with the same properties as the natural AA.

 Tyrosine is essential for developing multiple useful neurotransmitters, as well as handling melanin (the pigment that dictates your hair and skin color).
 It can also improve your mood and regulate it to prevent sudden changes or swings.